OctopusDeploy/docs/docs/how-to/get-a-database-backup-and-encrypt-the-master-key.md

 3. Upload your database backup and encrypted master key

-In your email or forum thread with Octopus support, we will provide to you a secure and private link in which you can upload your database backup and encrypted master key to.
+In your email or forum thread with Octopus support, we will provide you with a secure and private link in which you can upload your database backup and encrypted master key to.
 Only we have access to view and download these.